LucasAschenbach/advanced_navigator/README.md

 ## About

-Initially, I only created this package to easily port all of my Flutter projects to the new *Navigator 2.0* without having to rewrite the same code over and over again and spontaneously decided to make it open scource.
+Initially, I only created this package to easily port all of my Flutter projects to the new *Navigator 2.0* without having to rewrite the same code over and over again and only spontaneously decided to make it open scource.
 Consequently, there may be a few use cases which this library is not yet properly optimized for.
 In that case, feel free to create an issue with a feature request.

 **Issues and PRs are welcome.**